 The Bush Administration had requested \$137.7 billion in federal research and development (R&D) funding for FY2007.
 That sum represented a 2.4% increase over the estimated \$134.5 billion that was approved in FY2006.
-As in the recent past, the FY2007 increase over the FY2006 estimated funding levels was due to significant funding increases in the Department of Defense (DOD) and the National Aeronautics and Space Administration's (NASA's) space vehicles development program.
+National Aeronautics and Space Administration's (NASA's) space vehicles development program.

 The centerpiece of the President's proposed FY2007 R&D budget was the American Competitiveness Initiative (ACI).
 The President proposed this initiative in response to growing concerns about America's ability to compete in the technological global market place.
 Over the next 10 years, the \$136 billion initiative would have committed \$50 billion for research, science education, and the modernization of research infrastructure.
 The remaining \$86 billion would have financed a revised permanent R&D tax incentive over the next 10 years.
-The most recent federal research tax credit expired on December 31, 2005.
-In his budget request, the President asked Congress to pass a permanent Research and Experimental Federal tax credit.
+The current Research and Experimental Federal tax credit expires at the end of 2007.

 As part of the \$50 billion for research, the President called for doubling federal R&D funding over10 years.
 That increase would have included the physical sciences and engineering research in three agencies: the National Science Foundation (NSF), the Department of Energy's (DOE's) Office of Science, and the National Institute of Standards and Technology (NIST).
-According to the Administration, in FY2007, the ACI overall funding increases for NSF, DOE, and NIST would have been \$910 million, or 9.3% above FY2006 estimated funding levels for the three agencies.
+Based on P.L.
+110-5, H.J.Res.
+20, both the House and Senate FY2007 appropriations actions would partially fund the President's ACI request.
+Based on House and Senate actions DOE's Office Science would would receive \$200 million of ACI funding, NSF \$212 million, and NIST an estimated \$37 million for FY2007.

 Despite the ACI proposal, total federal basic research funding for FY2007 would have been flat at \$28.2 billion (in real dollars).
 Five agencies accounted for 90% of all federal basic research expenditures in FY2006.
 Total federal research funding (the sum of basic and applied research) was projected to decline 2.6% in FY2007.
 That decline was due to a 6.6% drop in applied research funding.
-Some contend that a \$1.8 billion decline in funding for applied research would have helped to pay for the ACI.
-The Department of Defense (P. L. 109-289) and the Department of Homeland Security (P. L. 109-295) are the only two agencies that have enacted FY2007 appropriations bills.
+The Department of Defense (P.L.
+109-289) and the Department of Homeland Security (P.L.
+109-295) are the only two agencies that have enacted FY2007 appropriations bills.